image-charts/restcharts/README.md

 ### Advanced Params

-If you want to generate a chart using the [advanced configuration](https://api.highcharts.com/highcharts/) provided by Highcharts
-(the relevant options are the ones in the `Highcharts.chart()` method), you can provide a raw config object with any available options you'd like to provide for the chart type desired.
+If you want to generate a chart using [any Highcharts options](https://api.highcharts.com/highcharts/) (the relevant options are the ones in the `Highcharts.chart()` method), you can provide a raw config object with any available options you'd like to provide for the chart type desired.
 Any configuration you have in the raw parameter will override the default options.
+Examples can be seen [here](https://www.restcharts.com/#Advanced Configuration).

 - `raw`: The JSON serialized config object.
 If the `data` parameter is not provided, a `series` array of data needs to be included here.